Up in the air: London’s highest restaurants for food with a view

 Joia, Battersea

 Fancy dining among the chimneys of Battersea Power Station?
 You can at Joia, the debut London restaurant from two Michelin-starred Portuguese chef Henrique Sá Pessoa.
-Situated across the 15th floor of the art’otel – and also occupying a 14th-floor bar and rooftop terrace during the summer months – the menu at Joia showcases Sá Pessoa’s culinary heritage using the best of British and Iberian produce.
+Situated across the 15th floor of the Art’otel – and also occupying a 14th-floor bar and rooftop terrace during the summer months – the menu at Joia showcases Sá Pessoa’s culinary heritage, using the best of British and Iberian produce.
 Ranging from afternoon tea to Sunday lunch, as well as a delectable a la carte menu, expect a selection of snacks, petiscos and tapas, including sea bass ceviche, pan con tomate and hand-dived scallop with black alioli.
-Larger plates include arroz de marisco for two – bomba rice, red prawns, mussels, clams – and bacalhau à brás: salted cod with shoestring potatoes, parsley, black olive served with an raw egg yolk and mixed tableside, set against a dramatic backdrop of the London skyline.
+Larger plates include arroz de marisco for two – bomba rice, red prawns, mussels, and clams – and bacalhau à brás: salted cod with shoestring potatoes, parsley, black olive served with a raw egg yolk and mixed tableside.

 15th Floor, 1 Electric Boulevard, SW11 8BJ, visit joiabattersea.co.uk